Optimal Capital Structure with Scale Effects under Spectrally Negative Levy Models: Numerical Studies

 \subsection{Numerical results on the scale effects}

 We are now ready to study the impacts of scale effects on the optimal bankruptcy levels, equity/debt/firm values as well as the optimal capital structure.
 We use the degree of bankruptcy cost concavity $a$ and tax convexity $c$ in \eqref{eta_bar_numerics}-\eqref{f_2_numerics} as proxies for scale effects and study how these values change with $a$ and $c$.
 The parameters for \eqref{eta_bar_numerics}-\eqref{f_2_numerics} are the same as case 1 above, unless specified otherwise.
-We again set $V_0 = 100$ (or $x = \log (100)$).

-Firstly, we fix the face value $P=50$ and study the effects of bankruptcy cost concavity and tax convexity in Figures \ref{one_stage_bankruptcy} and \ref{one_stage_tax}, respectively.
+We set $V_0 = 100$, and in particular, for Figures \ref{one_stage_bankruptcy} and \ref{one_stage_tax}, $P=50$.

 Figure \ref{one_stage_bankruptcy} shows the impacts of the bankruptcy cost concavity.
 All the figures are with respect to $a$ running from $0$ to $1$.
 Recalling that the bankruptcy cost is decreasing in $a$, most of the results are relatively straightforward.
 As can be observed in (i)-(iii), each of the firm/equity/debt values is increasing.
 From (iv), we see that the bankruptcy level $B^*$ is decreasing.
 This is because, as the bankruptcy cost decreases (or $a$ increases), the bankruptcy level can be lowered further without violating the limited liability constraint.
-Less obvious is the debt/equity ratio $\mathcal{D}(x;B^*) / \mathcal{E}(x;B^*)$ as a function of $a$ as shown in (v).
-While both the equity and debt values are increasing in $a$, we observe that the former increases faster than the latter.
 Notice that all the figures here exhibit not only monotonicity but also concavity/convexity.